-Our projects, exhibitions, events and workshops bring people of different cultures, interests and backgrounds together to interact, create and learn.
-We commission work, stage and tour exhibitions, develop Education packs and offer workshops to engage audiences.
-Current projects include:
+We bring people of different cultures, interests and backgrounds together to interact, create and learn.
+We commission work, stage and tour exhibitions, develop educational resources and offer workshops:

 Stitch looks at the links between pattern, place and heritage.
 We first worked on Islamic traditions of embroidery and pattern and developed sewing kits and created an Education Pack with the Royal School of Needlework.
 We’ve recently been working with the Masbro Centre in Hammersmith, London, on embroidery workshops for older people.
 Click on the Stitch project pages to find out more.

 Kemal Ahson is founder and director of Lifeworld.
 He has project and research management experience at local, national and international levels.